loreabad6/loreabad6.github.io/README.md

 Hi there!
-This is the repository for my personal website, where I post tips and tricks with R. These website is built with the [`distill`](https://pkgs.rstudio.com/distill/) package.
+This is the repository for my personal website, where I post tips and tricks with R. These website is built with [quarto](https://quarto.org/docs/websites/).